|

 or accoutrements so to be carried.

-ARTICLE XV. [centered]
+ARTICLE XV.

-All Fines to be paid by Employers. [centered]
+All Fines to be paid by Employers.

-All fines, incurred by persons in service, must, in the first
+fines, incurred by persons in service, must, in the first instance, be paid by

-instance, be paid by their employers, but who may deduct the same from the
+their employers, but who may deduct the same from the wages of such person or

-wages of such person or persons, if the default should have been owing to the
+persons, if the default should have been owing to the neglect of the servant.

 (To be Concluded in our next.)

-The Sequestrators of Plantation Strandgroen, belonging to Mr. D.
+THE Sequestrators of Plantation Strandgroen, belonging to Mr. D.

-Timmermans [sic], having observed in the Essequebo and Demerary Gazette of the
+TIMMERMANS [sic], having observed in the Essequebo and

-17th instant, a letter to the editor, under the fictitious signature of A
+Demerary Gazette of the 17th instant, a letter to the editor, under the

-Creditor, in which the most serious charges are brought against their
+most serious charges are brought against their characters and conduct; made

-characters and conduct; made immediate application, for the purpose of learning
+immediate application, for the purpose of learning the name of the author; but,

-the name of the author; but, which very much to their surprise, they have not
+which very much to their surprise, they have not succeeded in obtaining.

-discussion, with an anonymous libelist.
-It is, however, due to themselves, to
+libelist.
+It is, however, due to themselves, to state to the public, that,

-state to the public, that, there is not, in the letter in question, a single
+there is not, in the letter in question, a single charge, or insinuation,

-charge, or insinuation, against the undersigned, that is not directly repugnant
+against the undersigned, that is not directly repugnant to truth; nor one

-to truth; nor one which, (if the author be what he styles himself, a Creditor,
+which, (if the author be what he styles himself, a Creditor, but which they

-are open to the inspection of any person, whether interested in the affairs of
+to the inspection of any person, whether interested in the affairs of Mr. TIMMERMAN, or not, who may chuse to apply for them,

 It will, probably, not be uninteresting to the public, to be